 Livestock traceability regulatory update

-We led a 90-day public consultation to seek comments on the proposed amendments to Part XV of the Health of Animals Regulations (Identification and Traceability), in the Canada Gazette, Part I.
+In 2023, we led a 90-day public consultation to seek comments on the proposed amendments to Part XV of the Health of Animals Regulations (Identification and Traceability), as published in the Canada Gazette, Part I.

 On this page